klschoef/divexplore/README.md

 - MongoDB _(by default, the settings look for MongoDB running on "mongodb://localhost:27017".
 If that's not correct, change it in the combine_analysis_files.py, the create_texts_mongodb.py, and the local-config files)_
 - NPM v18+
 - Angular CLI
+- Make sure your firewall does not block the necessary ports (8000, 8001) (e.g., `sudo ufw allow 8000`)

 ## 🔨 Installation
 **1. Clone the repository**